Behavior Intervention Team

 How to Contact BIT

 CALL 911 if violence is imminent or is occurring.

-- Name along with any known information about the person you are referring
+- Individual’s name along with any known information about the person you are referring

-- Summary of the observed behavior of concern, including when and where it occurred
+- Summary of the observed behavior or concern, including when and where it occurred

 - Any other information that you believe is relevant